finos/common-domain-model/documentation/source/documentation.rst

 * Modelling Approach
 * Legal Agreement Data Structure
-* Linking Legal Agreements to Contracts
+* Linking Legal Agreements to Contracts (in CDM, "contract" refers to the legally binding agreement that represents an executed financial transaction).

 Modelling Approach